FilipKatulski/k8s-bench-suite/README.md

 		--host-name-server          : Set server's hostNetwork to True (Default $HOST_NETWORK_SERVER)

 		-hnc
 		--host-network-client		    : Set client's hostNetwork to True (Default $HOST_NETWORK_CLIENT)

 		-acmd
 		--additional-command		    : Used to pass additional commands to run on the client pod

+    -ccmd
+		--custom-command			      : Custom command to be executed by the Client Pod

 =====[ Examples ]==========================================================